muhammadlaraibsaeed/feedback-tool/README.md

 -   Create a database, name it 'laravel_ikionic'.
 -   Setup .env file
 -   Run `composer install` and `php artisan key:generate`.
 -   When you see the login page, head over the register page, create an account and log in.
-After that you wil able to get comment on feedback .
+After that you wil able do following thiings Add ,Comments,Like,Dislikes FeedBack.
+-   `php artisan migrate` For Migration Table Into Database
 -   You can utilize the database seeder by running the command `php artisan db:seed` to generate synthetic or test data for application.

-## Objective ✅
+## Solution ✅

 Demo Video: